Xionse/PHP-Registration-System/README.md

 ## Credits

-This web application was developed by [Your Name Here] as a project for [Your Course/Program Name Here].
+This web application was developed by Anthony Byansi as a project for .

 ## License